What is OpenJDK?

 Setting up the project in IDE

 After this, you may want to setup JDK project in IDE.
-I use IntelliJ and we have a shell script idea.sh comes along with jdk to setup a project for you.
-I wanted to setup module java.base only so my command was:
+I use IntelliJ, and we have a shell script idea.sh comes along with jdk to setup a project for you.
+I wanted to setup module java.base, executed following command from my base directory.

 In case you want to set up all modules then run